 But no one is talking about the subscribers.

-What is it about today’s consumers that’s making this mass disruption possible?
+What about today’s consumers is making this mass disruption possible?
 How and why is this age of consumers so hooked on subscription services?
-I investigated this question, as a professional in the subscription economy (SaaS, specifically) as well as a millennial, who is (at least somewhat) in touch with the trends of her generation.
+I investigated this question, as a professional in the subscription economy (SaaS, specifically) as well as a millennial who is (at least somewhat) in touch with the trends of her generation.
 Tired stereotypes of millennials nudged me along at first.

 It’s a good Tweet, I admit.
 But rather than assume this generation — the 92 million people born from 1980–2000, the largest generation in American history — is full of lazy folks, I evaluated characteristics of millennials against popular culture and consumer behavior.